agentmorris/camera-trap-ml-survey/README.md

 * They compare their model to a variety of public models - MDv4, DeepFaune, Willi, and Nourouzzadeh - finding that only DeepFaune exceeds their model in terms of F1.

-<br/>**Zampetti A, Mirante D, Palencia P, Santini L. Towards an automated protocol for wildlife density estimation using camera-traps. bioRxiv.
-2024 Aug 7:2024-08.**
+<br/>**Zampetti A, Mirante D, Palencia P, Santini L. Towards an automated protocol for wildlife density estimation using camera‐traps.
+Methods in Ecology and Evolution.
+2024 Dec;15(12):2276-88.**

 ![MegaDetector](https://img.shields.io/badge/-MegaDetector-aa4444)
 ![Wildlife Insights](https://img.shields.io/badge/-Wildlife_Insights-darkgreen)